By Sonam Mittal:

 As a fundraiser attached to the organization, I had a direct, respectful working relationship with donors.
 I feel sad their money is now being wasted on the salaries of repeat sexual offenders; that their hard-earned money now sits in the bank account of my rapist; that donors are funding a senior management that has allowed all this ugliness.
 They have now launched a solar streetlight project that also aims to promote ‘women’s safety’.
 How ironic can that be!

-The NGO ignored the mandates not just under Vishaka Guidelines but also under the 2013 Act timely action, time bound communication and gender sensitization trainings for all employees.
+The NGO ignored the mandates not just under Vishaka Guidelines but also under the 2013 Act timely action, time-bound communication and gender sensitization training for all employees.
 This NGO ignored my basic rights.
 It ignored me.

 I’m fearless now.
 I’m stronger now.
 I don’t care if people respond to my story with personal attacks and fabrications, and call me an ‘attention-seeker’.
 My reality is much stronger than people’s simple perceptions.
 I know I’m not the only one, and I fight this not just for myself, but for the right of all women to live free from harassment, especially in civil society.